 The Vermont Farmer Ecosystem Stewardship Program is designed to ensure that farms are adequately recognized and compensated for their whole-farm stewardship and to provide a pathway to conservation planning and the implementation of additional conservation enhancements through the CSP program.
 This supplemental payment program was based on recommendations from the Vermont Payment for Ecosystem Services and Soil Health Working Group and will be administered by the Vermont Agency of Agriculture, Food and Markets (VAAFM).

-Under this state-funded incentive program, agricultural producers of all sizes who successfully engage in the development of a Conservation Stewardship Program Assessment will receive a one-time payment from the state of $2,000, followed by an additional state payment of between $1,500 and $7,500 if they successfully sign a CSP contract.
+Under this state-funded incentive program, agricultural producers of all sizes who successfully engage in the development of an NRCS Conservation Stewardship Program Assessment will receive a one-time payment from the state of $2,000, followed by an additional state payment of between $1,500 and $7,500 if they successfully sign a CSP contract.
 These one-time payments in the first year of engagement are above and beyond any federal CSP funds made available to these producers through NRCS.
 NRCS contracts pay a minimum of $1,500 and a maximum of $40,000 per year and extend for five (5) years.

-Vermont farms who plan to submit or have submitted applications to the CSP program, who are applying for contract renewal, or who are actively enrolled in the CSP program are encouraged to apply to the Vermont Farmer Ecosystem Stewardship Program to receive additional financial assistance.
+Vermont farms who plan to submit or have submitted applications to the CSP program, or Vermont farms who are applying for contract renewal, are encouraged to apply to the Vermont Farmer Ecosystem Stewardship Program to receive additional financial assistance.
 This program is time-limited, so applicants are encouraged to apply to both CSP and the Vermont Farmer Ecosystem Stewardship Program now to secure these additional State funds towards their CSP contracts.

 To apply to CSP, producers must first contact their local Farm Services Agency (FSA) to ensure their farm records are up to date, and then should submit a CSP application (click for link) to NRCS by their upcoming application deadline, which is currently anticipated to be Fall 2024.
 CSP applications are accepted at any time, so if you are interested start your application now.